Cerebral palsy primarily in the legs is called spastic diplegia.

 Put it together, and you have stiff movements in two legs due to lack of muscle control.

-Cerebral Palsy in the Legs
+How Cerebral Palsy May Affect the Legs

 Spastic diplegia can vary quite a bit from person to person.